neulab/ExplainaBoard/docs/cli_interface.md

-# CLI Interface Currently Supported Tasks
+# CLI Interface to Various Tasks

-Below is a (somewhat incomplete) list of tasks that ExplainaBoard currently supports, along with examples of how to analyze different tasks.
+Below is a (mostly complete) list of tasks that ExplainaBoard currently supports, along with examples of how to analyze different tasks.
 In particular [text classification](#text-classification) is a good example to start with.

 **General notes:**
 * Click the link on the task name for more details, or when no link exists you can open the example data to see what the file format looks like.
 * You can either analyze an existing dataset included in [Datalab](https://github.com/expressai/datalab) or use your own custom dataset.
-The directions below describe how to do both.
+The directions below describe how to do both in most cases.
 * All of the examples below will output a json report to standard out, and you can use Python's pretty printing tool to see it in a more readable format (add `| python -m json.tool` at the end of any of the lines).